bilalislam/EquinoxProject/README.md

 - visualizer -> 192.168.99.100,101,102:8080
 - portainer (container dashboad UI) -> 192.168.99.100,101,102:9000
     - choose an user and password when entrance to portainer registeration page
-- logging -> 192.168.99.100,101,102:5601 (you need set index as logstash-* by @timestamp AND product-* by @timestamp (after any perform request and It will create index as product automatically))
+- logging -> 192.168.99.100,101,102:5601 (you need set index as logstash-* by @timestamp AND product by @timestamp (after any perform request and It will create index as product automatically))

 - PLEASE SHOULD BE RUNNING STATE OF DOCKER-MACHINES
 - if you got error about machine driver as "Unable to query docker version ..." then run command as below ;